HananF1/Task-Management-System-/README.md

  Overview:
-The Apartment Rental Management System is a software system designed to help property managers manage apartments, tenants, rental contracts, and payments
+AI Life Manager is a smart application that helps users organize their daily life using artificial intelligence.
+The system analyzes user habits such as study time, work, and sleep, then creates a smart schedule and sends intelligent notifications.
+Its goal is to improve time management, productivity, and daily routine.

  Project Timeline:
-- Week 1: Requirement Analysis  & Project Planning
+- Week 1: Project Planning and requirement analysis
 - Week 2: System Design + UML Diagrams
-- Week 3: Database design
+- Week 3: Frontend development
 - Week 4: Backend development
-- Week 5: Frontend development
+- Week 5: AI integration
-- Week 6: System Integration
+- Week 6: Testing
-- Week 7: Testing & Bug Fixing
+- Week 7: Bug Fixing
-- Week 8: Documentation Finalization
+- Week 8: final deplloyment and documentation

  Tools Used: